 Safe Rooms and Vaults

 Safe rooms aren’t easily added post construction to a house unless you have a basement.
 You can reinforce a big walk-in closet, but this may not be an easy option.
 With a basement, you can pour solid concrete walls and set a vault door that would keep you safe.
 Vault doors aren’t cheap at all, Liberty safe sells vault doors for over $6,400 but neither is making a solid concrete wall safe room in your basement.
 With a reinforced closet you would want to have very strong walls and a door that can withstand gunfire and brute force attack.
 A way out the back would be perfect but firearms and some stored food and water would be considerations.
 I believe the The Secure Home has plans for the reinforced safe room, but I plan to write a separate post on that later.
+And what good is a safe room if no one is coming to make it’s exterior “safe” again?
+Relying on boredom or that the intruders are going to miss the next iPhone release is not as smart as having a Security Guard Service that can send help fast.

 What about windows?